 In December 2008, EBS established EBS Mortgage Finance, a wholly owned subsidiary which is regulated by the Central Bank of Ireland.
 EBS Mortgage Finance is a designated mortgage credit institution for the purposes of the Asset Covered Securities Acts 2001 and 2007 (as amended) and also holds a banking licence.
 Its purpose is to issue Mortgage Covered Securities for the financing of loans secured on residential property in accordance with the Asset Covered Securities legislation.
 Such loans may be made directly by EBS Mortgage Finance or may be purchased from EBS and other members of the EBS Group or third parties.
 On 1 December 2008, 1 June 2009, 1 May 2010 and 1 November 2011, EBS transferred to EBS Mortgage Finance certain Irish residential loans and related security held by it and certain of its Irish residential loan business related to such loans and security.
-The aggregate book value of the Irish residential loans transferred was approximately € 3.41 billion in respect of the transfer on 1 December 2008; € 1.74 billion in respect of the transfer on 1 June 2009; € 803 million in respect of the transfer on 1 May 2010; and € 2.49 billion in respect of the transfer on 1 November 2011.
+The aggregate book value of the Irish residential loans transferred was approximately € 3.41 billion in respect of the transfer on 1 December 2008; € 1.74 billion in respect of the transfer on 1 November 2011.
 As at 31 December 2013, the total amount of principal outstanding in the covered assets pool, including mortgage loans and cash, was € 5.4 billion (2012: € 5.8 billion).

-In December 2008, EBS Mortgage Finance launched a \in 6 billion Mortgage Covered Securities Programme.
-As at 31 December 2013, the total amount of principal outstanding in respect of the mortgage covered securities issued was \in 2.8 billion (2012: \in 3.15 billion) of which \in 0.05 billion (2012: \in 0.05 billion) was held by debt investors.
-The remaining \in 2.75 billion (2012: \in 3.1 billion) was issued to EBS.
+In December 2008, EBS Mortgage Finance launched a $\in$ 6 billion Mortgage Covered Securities Programme.
+As at 31 December 2013, the total amount of principal outstanding in respect of the mortgage covered securities issued was $\in$ 2.8 billion (2012: $\in$ 3.15 billion) of which $\in$ 0.05 billion (2012: $\in$ 0.05 billion) was held by debt investors.
+The remaining $\in$ 2.75 billion (2012: $\in$ 3.1 billion) was issued to EBS.